pyblosxom/pyblosxom/docs/source/about_pyblosxom.rst

   PyBlosxom stores all data on the file system in plain text files.
   This allows you to use any text editor to create, update and manipulate entries.
-You can use existing tools (version control, shell scripting, procmail, ...) for blog management.
+You can also use existing text-manipulation tools, version control, scripts, grep, ...  for managing your blog.
+  Your workflow is your workflow.

 **extensibility**

-  PyBlosxom has a plugin framework allowing you to use plugins to augment ane enhance PyBlosxom's default behavior.
+  PyBlosxom has a plugin framework enabling you to augment and enhance PyBlosxom's default behavior.
 Plugins are written in Python.
 We maintain a list of plugins in the plugin registry on the website.

+  Plugins aren't hard to write.
+We're happy to help you write plugins.

 **community**